raphaelgatti/v2-ach-api-docs/source/includes/_documents.md

 Create a Document belonging to a Customer.

+<aside class="warning">This endpoint is not yet implemented.
+The following specification is subject to change.</aside>

 <aside class="reminder">This endpoint [requires](#authentication) an OAuth access token with the `ManageCustomers` [scope](#oauth-scopes).</aside>

 ### HTTP Request